wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Where to Find Wisconsin Inmate Records
+Find Wisconsin Inmate Records

 An inmate is confined to an institution, in this case, for disciplinary purposes.
 The institutions generate and maintain reports of the admissions, progress, and release of prisoners within their systems—these items makeup inmate records.
 Inmate records are available at the state central incarceration centers and the local jail facilities in each county or city.
 The Wisconsin Department of Corrections generates and maintains records concerning inmates in state facilities.
 County law enforcement agencies have oversight of inmate information in their jail facilities.
 A critical difference between a jail and a prison facility is that prison facilities hold inmates for sentences of more than a year while jails detain persons under trial or incarceration penalties for fewer than one year.